 Issuing and checking the safety data sheet (SDS)

 When marketing chemicals, you must issue professional users with a safety data sheet (SDS), in Dutch this is called veiligheidsinformatieblad (VIB).
 In this SDS you provide information about the risks of the chemical for employees and the environment.
 The SDS must also set out the necessary measures to protect health, safety, and the environment.
-You can view the Guide on safety data sheets and exposure scenarios to find out if your safety data sheet is up to standards.
+You can consult ECHA's information on safety data sheets to find out if your safety data sheet is up to standards.

 Safe use of chemicals